 Rooms: 25 Garden and Water Villas, with private personal pools and whirlpools of geothermal waters

-Spa: The facility features 12 treatment rooms and is based on the fusion of three cultures that are present in Malaysia today: Mayla, Chinese and Indian.
+Spa: The facility features 12 treatment rooms and is based on the fusion of three cultures that are present in Malaysia today: Mayla, Chinese, and Indian.

-This resort and meditation spa is easily a short 2-hour drive from Kuala Lumpur, the major capital city of Malaysia or 1 1/2 hours from Penang.
+This resort and meditation spa is easily a short 2-hour drive from Kuala Lumpur, the major capital city of Malaysia, or 1 1/2 hours from Penang.
 It is truly a retreat to get away from it all and just relax and take it all in, although wi-fi is available!
 I recommend it whole-heartedly.

 Disclosure: My stay at The Banjaran Hotsprings Spa and Resort was part of a trip sponsored by Malaysia Tourism, Tourism Authority of Thailand, and Thai Airways.
 Affiliate links are contained in this article.